devhomie/d3-intro/README.md

       to an individual element on the page (usually an SVG element).
     - You use the **datum** to set some attribute of the element it's bound to, so the element visually reflects the **datum**.

+### Data Joins
+ - It would be difficult to always have exactly the right number of SVG elements ready to bind to your data.
+ - D3 solves this problem with the concept of `joins`.
+  - In D3, you use a join to add or remove the necessary elements to match the data being bound.